Best Practices for Using Typology Rules in Adobe Campaign

 Simply put, typologies are centralized business rules defined and applied to campaign populations.
 They allow marketers to more efficiently control campaign messaging to customers by eliminating the need to apply exclusions or commonly used rules to each and every campaign.
 This ensures that you are consistently targeting the right people at the right time, in accordance with your company’s communication policies.
 A recipient who matches the selection criteria set in a typology will be removed from the delivery.
 Adobe also includes reporting functionality allowing a business to monitor how much of the population are being held out based on these rules and adjust their marketing plan and business rules accordingly.

 - Filtering rules allow you to explicitly define a population to exclude, based on specific data criteria.

-- Pressure rules allow you to control the number of messages your customers are receiving, based on defined rules and message prioritisation.
+- Pressure rules allow you to control the number of messages your customers are receiving, based on defined rules and message prioritization.

-- Capacity rules allow you to limit campaign volumes, in order to optimise processing.
-For example, if your business utilises a call center, you may not want to send over x number of records per day, in order to keep in line with capacity restrictions.
+- Capacity rules allow you to limit campaign volumes, in order to optimize processing.
+For example, if your business utilizes a call center, you may not want to send over x number of records per day, in order to keep in line with capacity restrictions.

 - Control rules allow you to use out-of-the-box or custom-built scripts to can check things such as proper unsubscription URL construction, and subject line inclusion, in order to ensure message validity.

 For more examples of default typology rules, check out the full list.